Community mourning loss of Worcester firefighter who died battling 5-alarm blaze

 WORCESTER, MASS.
-(WHDH) - The Worcester community gathered outside the fire department to leave flowers and candles as they mourned the loss of a 36-year-old firefighter who lost his life while battling a five-alarm blaze that tore through a multi-family home early Sunday morning.
+(WHDH) - The Worcester community continues to gather outside the fire department to leave flowers and candles as they mourn the loss of a 36-year-old firefighter who lost his life while battling a five-alarm blaze that tore through a multi-family home early Sunday morning.

 Christopher Roy, of Shrewsbury, who had been with the department for about two-and-a-half years, died after becoming trapped on the second floor of the Lowell Street home around 4 a.m., Worcester Fire Chief Michael Lavoie said.